martysama0134/how-to-mt2-general/how-to-compile-sln-from-command-line/README.md

 msbuild metin2client.sln /property:Configuration=Release
 pause
 ```
+It is currently compiling in Release mode. (the Clean target is commented; uncomment it if you need to rebuild)

-_Note: this is for vs2017 - target Release; if you use other versions, be sure to match the correct path_
+_Note: this is for vs2017; if you use other versions, be sure to match the correct path_

 _Note2: you can do this for server (for windows) as well._